akshay-bhagdikar/Predicting-Sale-Prices/README.md

 ****************************************************************************************************************************************
 **About the dataset:**

 The raw data consists of 79 explanatory features such as  Lot Area, Neighborhood, Type of dwelling, Year Built and so on.
 It has 1460 rows.
+The description of the features can be found in the data_description.txt file.

 ********************************************************************************************************************************************************************************************************************************************************************************
 **Data exploration:**
 Before we begin with either data pre processing and application of machine learning algorithms, it is important to do exploratory data analysis to understand the distribution of data.
-It helps us to know
+It helps us to know about the data distribution, missing values, outliers etc.

 ********************************************************************************************************************************************************************************************************************************************************************************